 BC25.
 The Board decided to eliminate the option to measure at fair value investments in equity securities that qualify for the equity method of accounting.
-The Board believes that the additional criteria to qualify for the equity method of accounting would result in an investor being required to recognize its investment at fair value when this is appropriate, rather than allowing the reporting entity to make such an election.
-The Board believes that reporting entities have historically elected the fair value option when the investee's operations were not considered related to those of the investor's consolidated operations.
+The Board believes that the additional criteria to qualify for the equity method of accounting would result in an investor being required to recognize its investment at fair value when this is appropriate, rather than allowing the reporting entities have historically elected the fair value option when the investee's operations were not considered related to those of the investor's consolidated operations.
 Accordingly, those entities would now be required to measure such investments at fair value rather than having the option to do so.